jcmann/14projects/readme.md

 information in a database, and not just local browser storage, so my data persists across long periods of time.

+MVP: As a DM, I should be able to sign in and sign out of my account, and my data should persist across these logins.

-MVP: As a Dungeon Master, I want to be able to create, modify, and delete various encounters from my saved list of encounters.
+MVP: As a DM, I want to be able to create, modify, and delete various encounters from my saved list of encounters.

 MVP: As a DM, I should be able to track (add, modify, and delete) player